Inno-MT-CoMonSENSE-Project/arduino_loRa/README.md

 Similarly, the application server’s configuration was modified according to the tutorial using the role and password created in the PostgreSQL.
 JWT secret was generated and provided also.

+Configuration files for every entity respectively, can be found in *Chirpstack_config_files* folder.

 Now all servers are setup and we can access the application server on http://localhost:8080/ with the following credentials:

 username: *admin*